ramithuh/instructpro_data_preprocessing/README.md

     It also generates an HTML file, `cluster_histogram.html`, visualizing the distribution of sequence counts per cluster.

 (script uses a fixed random seed (`42`) to ensure these splits are reproducible)

+### Step 4: Designate Specific Ligands for Validation and Test Sets

+This step uses the script `4. split_ligands.py` to define distinct sets of ligands that will be considered "unseen" during training.
+This is crucial for evaluating the model's ability to generalize to novel chemical compounds.

+The script performs a refined selection process:

+1.  **Initial Ligand Consideration:** It analyzes the distribution of all ligands associated with the 7.7 million selected proteins.
+2.  **Integration with Protein Clusters:** It loads the previously defined validation and test protein cluster assignments (`val_clusters.txt`, `test_clusters.txt`) and identifies the actual ligands present within the proteins belonging to these clusters.
+3.  **Refinement and Disambiguation:** An initial sampling of ligands is cross-referenced with the ligands found in the validation and test protein clusters.
+Any ligands that would ambiguously appear in both the refined validation and test ligand sets are removed to ensure strict separation.
+4.  **Outputs:** The script saves the final, distinct lists of ligand IDs into two files:
+    * `ligands_val.txt` (containing 9 unique ligands)
+    * `ligands_test.txt` (containing 5 unique ligands)